 Children in Year One follow the National Curriculum 2014 for primary schools.
 The subjects taught are: English, Maths and Science, (core subjects), Art and Design, Computing, Design and Technology, Geography, History, Music, Physical Education.
-Further details of the learning for these subjects can be seen below in the half-termly topic plans.

 Click here to view the Maths coverage for Year One.